 Leadership Week: Accepted ELI participants are required to register for and attend the 2017 ELI Leadership Week:

 Servant Leader Weeks: Participants will check in for their volunteer week(s) at the site of the Grow Day Camp on the Sunday afternoon before it begins.
 Applicants to the program may choose up to eight Grow Day Camp weeks upon their acceptance into the program.
-There will be 28 to 32 Grow Day Camps (about four each week) throughout the North Georgia Conference in 2017.
+There will be 28 Grow Day Camps (about four each week) throughout the North Georgia Conference in 2017.
 To see a schedule and learn more, follow this link: Grow Day Camps.

 Check-In | Check-Out